-As of December 31, 2017, we had approximately \$2,374 million of total consolidated indebtedness net of debt issuance costs.
+As of December 31, 2018, we had approximately \$2,107 million of total consolidated indebtedness net of debt issuance costs.
 This amount of indebtedness could have important consequences, including:

-- making it more difficult for us to satisfy our cash obligations; - limiting our ability to fund potential acquisitions; - requiring us to dedicate a portion of our cash flow from operations to payments on our indebtedness, which would reduce the availability of cash flow to fund working capital requirements, capital expenditures and other general corporate purposes; - limiting our flexibility in planning for, or reacting to, general adverse economic conditions or changes in our business and the industry in which we operate; and - placing us at a competitive disadvantage compared to our competitors that have less debt.
+- making it more difficult for us to satisfy our cash obligations; - · limiting our ability to fund potential acquisitions; - requiring us to dedicate a portion of our cash flow from operations to payments on our indebtedness, which would reduce the availability of cash flow to fund capital expenditures and other general corporate purposes; - limiting our flexibility in planning for, or reacting to, general adverse economic conditions or changes in our business and the industry in which we operate; - limiting our ability to repurchase our Common Stock; and - placing us at a competitive disadvantage compared to our competitors that have less debt.